 Do you have something you would like to share with other humane educators?
 Conference attendees have the opportunity to showcase their new and innovative programs, lessons and resources at the sharing corral.
 Participants will display information and talk to attendees during special exhibitor breaks.
 Sharing Corral/Poster Session applications are due January 24th.

 - All cancellations, refund requests and registration transfers must be communicated to the conference coordinators at firstname.lastname@example.org.

 - Registration transfers are allowed.
 They must be coordinated by the individuals involved and the names of those involved must be communicated to the conference coordinators before the start of the conference.

 - If a cancellation is required:

-- After the 24-hour window, no refunds will be given.
+- After the 10 day window, no refunds will be given.